dy/templize/README.md

 </script>
 ```

-`params` is proxy reflecting current state; changing any of its props updates parts.<br/>
-`update` can be used for bulk-updating multiple props.
+`params` is proxy reflecting current state.
+Changing any of its props updates fields. `update` can be used for bulk-updating multiple props.

 _Templize_ also can be used as _Template Instance_ from the [spec](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/Template-Instantiation.md#32-template-parts-and-custom-template-process-callback):